 The Peugeot 508 has a stylish, five-door coupe style body that means it looks great, but it’s not as practical as alternatives.
 It’s fun to drive, though, and most models are very cheap to run

-If you need a practical family car, but don’t want to be too sensible just yet, the Peugeot 508 could be the model for you.
+If you need a large family car, but don’t want to be too sensible just yet, the Peugeot 508 could be the model for you.
 Its stylish five-door coupe body looks great and it drives well, too, but the back seat is noticeably more cramped than in alternatives such as the VW Passat.

 If you’re a tall person sitting in the back, though, you don’t so much feel cocooned as crushed.
-The 508’s rear seat suffers from a shortage of headroom and isn’t overly generous with knee room if there are tall people sitting up front.
+The Peugeot 508’s rear seat suffers from a shortage of headroom and isn’t overly generous with knee room if there are tall people sitting up front.

 The Peugeot 508 feels like a sports car that was born in the wrong body

-The 508’s 1.6-litre 180hp PureTech petrol engine will soon take your mind off that, though.
+The Peugeot 508’s 1.6-litre 180hp PureTech petrol engine will soon take your mind off that, though.
 It sounds sporty, can accelerate past slower moving traffic easily and maintain a decent lick on twisting B roads, yet doesn’t carry the silly price tag of higher-end models and is impressively light on fuel.